Jon Dorenbos: Philadelphia Eagles

 Dorenbos was signed to a two-year contract by the Philadelphia Eagles on November 29, 2006, after Mike Bartrum suffered a career-ending neck injury.
 He played in the last seven games of the 2006 season, including 2 postseason games.
 He made two special team tackles in 2006.
 In 2007, he played in all 16 games for the Eagles, and on December 29, 2007, he signed a five-year contract extension that kept him under contract through the 2012 season.
 He made six total special team tackles in 2007.
 In 2008, he played in all 16 games for the second-consecutive season.
 He made five special team tackles in 2008.
 Dorenbos arrived late to training camp in 2009 after he caught shingles and could not get on an airplane to fly to Lehigh Valley, Pennsylvania, where Eagles training camp was held.
 He played in all 16 games in 2009, and made four special team tackles.

 On January 20, 2010, Dorenbos was named to the NFC's Pro Bowl team.
 On March 11, 2013, he re-signed with the Eagles.
 On January 16, 2015, Dorenbos was named to his second Pro Bowl team.
 Following the releases of veterans Trent Cole and Todd Herremans in the 2015 offseason, Dorenbos became the Eagles' longest tenured player.

 On November 18, 2016, Dorenbos signed a three-year, $3.395 million contract extension with the Eagles through 2019.
 He was placed on injured reserve on December 12, 2016, following surgery for an injured wrist.

 New Orleans Saints and retirement

 On August 28, 2017, the Eagles traded Dorenbos to the New Orleans Saints in exchange for a 2019 seventh-round draft pick.
 On September 7, it was revealed that Dorenbos was diagnosed with aortic aneurysm, which required immediate heart surgery.
 He was placed on the non-football illness list by the Saints the same day, and released with an injury settlement on September 9 before retiring.
+The Eagles also returned the draft pick to the Saints.

 On February 4, 2018, the Eagles won Super Bowl LII; Eagles owner Jeffrey Lurie promised after the game that Dorenbos would receive a Super Bowl ring alongside the rest of the organization.
 Dorenbos was presented with his Super Bowl ring on June 21, 2018.